tomsoderlund/nextjs-generic-landing-page/README.md

 # nextjs-generic-landing-page

-A generic landing page template.
+A generic landing page template, built in Next.js with static HTML export.

+- Title/Tagline
+- Signup form
 - Big image
 - Big video
-- Signup form
 - Try the app (interactive)
-- Tagline
 - 3 features
 - 3 testimonials
 - Pricing
+- Login link
 - Footer
-- Login link

 ## How to use